monoteba/photoshop-scripts/Export Layers And Groups To Files/README.md

 - For 32-bit documents, only PSD and TIFF are available.
 - All formats include transparency, except for JPG files.
 - JPG files are set to a quality level of 10.

-Note that Photoshop and TIFF files are exported without layers.
+- Photoshop and TIFF files are exported without layers.

+### Group Suffix

+Optional character that is put after each group name.

+### Numbering Prefix

+Optional character that is put before number.

+Note: A 4-digit number is added after the filename in case of name clashes.
+So if the final name would be "MyLayer", the next layer with the same would be "MyLayer_0001".

-### Layer Colors
+### Sorting Order

-Only layers and groups with the specified layer color(s) are exported.
-This is especially useful when mixed with the **Hidden Layers** option.
+The order layers are processed.
+Either from **Top to Bottom** or **Bottom to Top** as seen in Layers panel.

 ### Export Layers